HalflingHelper/code-comprehension/README.md

 ## Programs
-- `single` - Programs where the list doesn't need to be iterated to calculate, the result depends only on a few elements
 - `count_state` - Counting occurences of certain groupings of elements
 - `nostate` - Simpler counting exercises than count state
 - `hard` -  Similar to count_state, but the state depends on all previous elements in the list rather than merely the exactly previous one